amulyasingaraju/Genesis_Group13/1_Requirements/README.md

   -	System is adaptable to all seasons.
   -	Charges EV considering the required safety protocols and monitors overcharging of EV as well.

+## OBJECTIVES
+ - Usage of sustainable energy to reduce pollution.
+ - Create a cost efficient and profitable system to charge EV